-DOC works across the central government sector, primarily, but not exclusively, through the natural resources sector group.
-It works in partnerships with tangata whenua; and with landowners; regional and local government; businesses; science providers; recreation, outdoor and conservation organisations; philanthropists; and community groups.1
+DOC works across the central government sector, primarily, but not exclusively, through the Natural Resources Sector.
+It works in partnerships with tangata whenua; and with landowners; regional and local government; businesses; science providers; recreation, outdoor and conservation organisations; philanthropists; and community groups.

 DOC's mandate and context is also set by a statutory planning framework that supports the legislation: the Conservation General Policy, the General Policy for National Parks, and the strategies and plans that flow from these policies.
-A series of Conservation Management Strategies (CMSs) identify the places that DOC manages on behalf of New Zealanders, and establish 'outcomes at places' and high-level objectives that provide guidance for the management of public conservation lands and waters.2
+A series of Conservation Management Strategies (CMSs) identify the places that DOC manages on behalf of New Zealanders, and establish 'outcomes at places' and high-level objectives that provide guidance for the management of public conservation lands and waters.

-The national office in Wellington provides national leadership, science and technical advice and support, along with organisational service and support functions such as finance and human resources functions.
+The national office in Wellington provides national leadership, science and technical advice and support, along with organisational service and support functions such as finance and human resources.

-Fieldwork and conservation outputs are delivered mainly from the network of 44 area offices.
-The 44 areas are grouped into 11 conservancies, each with a small conservancy office to provide support.
+Fieldwork and conservation outputs are delivered mainly from the network of 44 area offices, grouped into 11 conservancies, each with a small conservancy office to provide support.
 The conservancies are led by the Deputy Director-General Operations.
+The current Delivery Project may resut in a change in this structure.

-As at 31 March 2012, DOC employed 1715.53 permanent full-time equivalent staff and 375.19 temporary full-time equivalent staff.
+As at 21 March 2013, DOC employed 1643.13 permanent full-time equivalent staff and 533.71 temporary full-time equivalent staff.

-1 Further information on DOC can be found on its website: www.doc.govt.nz.
+&lt;sup>1 Further information on DOC can be found on its website: www.doc.govt.nz.
 This includes legislation DOC administers, relevant international conventions, the organisation's structure, location of the offices, etc.

-2 The Conservation General Policy, Conservation Management Strategies, and Conservation Management Plans are prepared in accordance with the Conservation Act 1987, Part 3A.
+The Conservation General Policy, Conservation Management Strategies, and Conservation Management Plans are prepared in accordance with the Conservation Act 1987, Part 3A.
 National Park Management Plans are prepared in accordance with the National Parks Act 1980, ss 45-48.